|

 factor of riper fruit isn't a guarantee of quality, but it ain't a bad idea, either.

-This appellation accounts for 25% of the wine produced in Beaujolais.
-Recent
+rather steep.
+This appellation accounts for 25% of the wine produced in

-stats show about one-third is sold as "nouveau."
+Beaujolais.
+Recent stats show about one-third is sold as

 "Cru Beaujolais" are the wines from the ten best zones

 in Beaujolais.
-The funny little map at the top of this page shows some blue, teal,
+The map at the top of this page shows the particular sites

 Curiously, these wines often are over-looked by consumers searching for Beaujolais.